Giorgio Chinaglia: New York Cosmos

-In 1980 Chinaglia scored 76 goals in 66 total matches, including 32 goals in 32 regular-season games and 18 goals in 7 playoff games.
+In 1980 Chinaglia scored 76 goals in 66 total matches, including 32 goals in 32 regular-season games and 18 goals in seven playoff games.
 The NASL regular-season record for most goals is also held by Chinaglia with 34 goals in 1978.

-In December 1981, Chinaglia played indoor soccer, and in his first game against the Chicago Sting, he set an individual all-time NASL indoor record for most goals in a single match, by netting 7.
+In December 1981, Chinaglia played indoor soccer, and in his first game against the Chicago Sting, he set an individual all-time NASL indoor record for most goals in a single match, by scoring seven.

 He also became a close associate of Warner Brothers president Steve Ross, part-owner of the franchise, and was known to thoroughly enjoy the cultural diversions that New York provided.

 In 1984, Cosmos, facing mounting losses and having never turned a profit, sold 60 percent of the club's ownership to Chinaglia, with no money exchanging hands.
 Chinaglia, at that time Lazio's president, handed the controls to his personal assistant and general manager Peppe Pinton.
 When the league and the club folded in 1986, Pinton ended up retaining the rights to the Cosmos name and memorabilia, including trophies and playing gear, associated with the club.

 In 2000, he was inducted into the National Soccer Hall of Fame.

 In 2009, Pinton sold the Cosmos name to new owners, and in 2014 the new Cosmos team retired Chinaglia's n° 9 jersey.
 The ceremony was held before a match, with the three children from his first marriage in attendance.

 International career

 Chinaglia's play with Lazio earned him a place on head coach Ferruccio Valcareggi's shortlist for the Italy squad in the 1970 FIFA World Cup.
 He did not make the final 22-man squad, but Valcareggi took him to Mexico for experience.
 Italy reached the final of the tournament.

-In 1971, after Lazio were demoted to Serie B, Chinaglia became the first Italian national team player in modern history to be selected from a second-tier division club.
+In 1971, after Lazio were demoted to Serie B, Chinaglia became the first Italy national team player in modern history to be selected from a second-tier division club.
 Chinaglia scored on his debut in a friendly match against Bulgaria, on 21 June 1972, in Sofia.

 In 1973, Chinaglia returned to Britain with the Azzurri to face England in a friendly match.
 In the 86th minute, Chinaglia beat English defender Bobby Moore and sent in a cross that was tapped in by Fabio Capello, helping Italy to its first win over England at Wembley Stadium.

 Along with his teammates Re Cecconi and Wilson, Chinaglia took part in 1974 FIFA World Cup in Germany, although he was used scarcely by Italy manager Ferruccio Valcareggi.
 Chinaglia became notoriously famous for his strong verbal reaction when he cursed upon being substituted by Valcareggi for Anastasi during his nation's opening match of the tournament against Haïti, which ended in a 3–1 victory to the Italians, although they would later suffer a first round elimination from the competition.
 With his successor, Fulvio Bernardini, the situation did not improve.
 In total, he scored 4 goals for Italy in 14 appearances between 1972 and 1975.